radiomic/METRICS-E3/docs/METRICS tool.md

 ![Fig1](/METRICS-E3/figs/weights.png)

 "Weights of METRICS categories and items.
-Each category has a different color and those colors are matched between right and left panels" [1]
+Each category has a different color and those colors are matched between right and left panels" [1] (licensed under CC BY)